m-basov/ember-cli-config-builder/README.md

 // See Advanced Usage section for more use cases
 ```

+## Built-in adapters
+- environment.js
+- ember-cli-build.js

+## Alternatives
+- [ember-cli-build-config-editor](https://github.com/srvance/ember-cli-build-config-editor) – uses the same approach with recast AST trees but is have many limits what you can edit and uses it owns non-Ember intuitive API.
+Also it moves reading and writing files to user responsibilities.
+- [recast](https://github.com/benjamn/recast) – very powerful but yet very low-level tool to parse, edit and print JavaScript files.
+This addon wraps it to make editing much more easier.

 ## Advanced Usage
 TODO: write this :)

 ## Contributing

 ### Installation
 `git clone git@github.com:kolybasov/ember-cli-config-builder.git`
 `cd ember-cli-config-builder`